-Position Held as at f Elements of I Elements of Remuneration Not Related to Performance
+Position Held as at 30 June 2015 and any Change during the Year Proportions of Relat Elements of F Elements of Remuneration Not Related to Performance

-30 June 2014 and any Change during the Year Non-salary Cash-based Incentives Shares/ Units Options/ Rights Fixed Salary/ Fees Total
+Non-salary Cash-based Incentives Shares/ Units Options/ Rights Fixed Salary/ Fees Total

 % % % % %

 Group KMP

-Graeme Booth CFO - - 8 92 100
+Graeme Booth Managing Director from 29 August 2014 CFO from 7 May 2013 - - 7 93 100

 Bill Dean Engineering Manager - - 3 97 100

 Ian Morgan Company Secretary - - - 100 100

-Peter Doyle Manager Special Projects - - 17 83 100

-The employment terms and conditions of KMP are formalised in contracts of employment in the case of Graeme Booth, Bill Dean and Pete Doyle.
+The employment terms and conditions of KMP are formalised in contracts of employment in the case of Graeme Booth and Bill Dean.
 In the case of Ian Morgan, the Company and IHM Corporate Services Pty Ltd ("IHM") entered into a letter agreement on 2 November 2012 under which IHM agrees to provide certain company secretarial services.
 IHM is owned and controlled by Ian Morgan.